-To begin with, let’s look at the basics — why buy NFTs at all?
-In order to address this, we first need to consider what NFTs are.
+To understand why people buy NFTs at all, we first need to consider what NFTs are.

 Why buy NFTs?

 The contents of the NFT itself are less important than how the tokens work.
 By using smart contracts, they guarantee a predetermined agreement will always be honored.
 So, for example, if we wanted to mint a token containing original digital artwork, this might mean 80% of the sales revenue goes to the artist, and 20% is donated to a charity.

 NFTs have evolved beyond their origins in digital art, finding applications in various industries, revolutionizing ownership, and providing novel opportunities for creators and consumers alike.